 WARD 7 RESPOSIBLE DIRECTORATE/ DIVISION RESPOSIBLE PROVICIAL DEPARTMENT ACTIONS ALREADY TAKEN AND PROJECTS IMPLEMENTED(in previous financial years including current financial year) ACTION TO BE TAKEN/FUTURE PROJECTS(over the next 3-5 financial years 2012/13 to 2016/17) Provision of water Community services (water).
 Town planning and infrastructure Department of water affairs and COGTA(MIG) Done, contractor still on site to connect households Upgrading and maintenance of roads Community services(road) Department of police, roads and transport.
 COGTA(MIG) Levelling and maintenance in progress Need for sewage net work Community services (sanitation).
-Town planning and infrastructure COGTA(MIG) Not yet done A need for a clinic Community services Department of health Mobile clinic available Youth advisory centre and a Library Community services.
-Town planning and infrastructure Department of sport and recreation Youth advisory centre has been developed, Library not yet done Need for residential sites Town planning and infrastructure Department of human settlement Township establishment is on process Solar geysers Department of energy Not yet done Creation of employment opportunity Community services(LED) Department of social development Infrastructure projects and EPWP Development of the local economy Community services(LED) Department of social LED strategy is being developed
+Town planning and COGTA(MIG) Not yet done infrastructure A need for a clinic Community services Department of health Mobile clinic available Youth advisory Community Department of Youth advisory centre has been centre and a Library services.
+Town planning and infrastructure sport and recreation developed, Library not yet done Need for residential sites Town planning and infrastructure Department of human settlement Township establishment is on process Solar geysers Department of energy Not yet done Creation of employment opportunity Community services(LED) Department of social development Infrastructure projects and EPWP Development of the local economy Community services(LED) Department of social development LED strategy is being developed Upgrading of Water draining system in Phahameng Town planning and infrastructure COGTA (MIG) Not yet done Foot bridge to be erected between Phahameng and Mtampelong Town planning and infrastructure COGTA (MIG) Not yet done Installation of Electricity in all household Town planning and infrastructure Department of energy The contractor is on site to install about 700 household, others will follow in the next financial year

-development

-Upgrading of Water Town planning and COGTA (MIG) Not yet done

-draining system in infrastructure

-Phahameng

-Foot bridge to be Town planning and COGTA (MIG) Not yet done

-erected between infrastructure

-Phahameng and

-Mtampelong

-Installation of Town planning and Department of The contractor is on site to install

-Electricity in all infrastructure energy about 700 household, others will

-household follow in the next financial year